Galla Placidia: Marriage to Constantius III and the papal succession crisis

 According to the Chronicon Albeldense, included in the Códice de Roda, Wallia was desperate for food supplies.
 He surrendered to Constantius III, at the time magister militum of Honorius, negotiating terms giving foederati status for the Visigoths.
-As part of the peace treaty, Placidia was returned to Honorius, who forced her into marriage to Constantius III on 1 January 417.
+As part of the peace treaty, Placidia was returned to Honorius, who forced her to marry Constantius III on 1 January 417.
 Their daughter Justa Grata Honoria was probably born in 417 or 418.
 The history of Paul the Deacon mentions her first among the children of the marriage, suggesting that she was the eldest.
 Their son Valentinian III was born 2 July 419.

 Placidia intervened in the succession crisis following the death of Pope Zosimus on 26 December 418.
 Two factions of the Roman clergy had plunged the city into tumult by electing rival successors, Eulalius (elected 27 December) and Boniface I (elected 28 December).
 Symmachus, Prefect of Rome, wrote to the court at Ravenna, requesting an imperial decision on the matter.
 Placidia and, presumably, Constantius petitioned the emperor in favor of Eulalius.
 This was arguably the first intervention by an Emperor in the Papal election.

 The controversy persisted after Honorius confirmed Eulalius as the legitimate pope, and a synod of Italian bishops, meeting at Ravenna from February to March 419, also failed to reach a conclusion.
 In the meantime, the two rival popes were ordered to leave Rome.
 Soon before Easter, Eulalius forfeited the imperial favor by making an unauthorized return to the city and attempting to take possession of the Basilica of Saint John Lateran.
 Boniface was proclaimed the legitimate pope as of 3 April 419, returning to Rome a week later.
 Honorius called a second synod in May, this time including attendees from Gaul and Africa.
 Placidia personally wrote to summon the African bishops; three of her letters are known to have survived.

 On 8 February 421, Constantius was proclaimed an Augustus, becoming co-ruler with the childless Honorius.
 Placidia was proclaimed an Augusta.
 She was the only Empress in the West, since Honorius had divorced his second wife Thermantia in 408 and had never remarried.
 Neither title was recognised by Theodosius II, the Eastern Roman Emperor.
 Constantius reportedly complained about the loss of personal freedom and privacy that came with the imperial office.
 He died of an illness on 2 September 421.